Aminolevulinic acid (On the skin)

 Aminolevulinic Acid (a-mee-noe-lev-ue-LIN-ik AS-id)

-Treats wart-like lesions (actinic keratoses) on the face or scalp.
+Treats wart-like lesions (actinic keratoses).

 When This Medicine Should Not Be Used